Spintronic properties and stability of the half-Heusler alloys LiMnZ (Z=N, P, Si): Summary

 \section{Summary}

-{} We investigated three Li-based half-Heusler alloys, involving one TM element per formula unit, for the possibility of being ferromagnetic with large magnetic moments.
-Three different arrangements of the atoms, denoted \palpha, \pbeta and \pgamma, appeared in the literature.
-The \pgamma structure can be viewed as an intercalation of Li between the other two elements.
-We expect that many properties differ from the TM-related half-Heulser alloys involving two TM elements.
-We compare the bonding properties of LiMnP, a prototype, to MnP, a half-metal in the zinc blende structure.
-Using the tetragonal cell, \palpha-LiMnP, \palpha-LiMnN and \pbeta-LiMnP are antiferromagnetic while LiMnSi is a ferromagnetic half-metal in the \pbeta and \pgamma phases, all at larger lattice constants than their respective optimized lattice constant.
-The magnetic moments for the ferromagnetic alloys are larger than \unit[3]{\muB/formula unit}.
-The conventional cell has been used to find that Li$_3$Mn$_4$P$_4$ and Li$_3$Mn$_4$N$_4$ are half-metals along with Li$_3$Mn$_4$Si$_4$ in the \pbeta phase.
-A new curve predicting the magnetic moments in this class of half-Heusler alloys is proposed and predicts well for the three alloys in the ferromagnetic phase.
-The stability against shear stress as compared to the simple ZB structure is demonstrated by calculating the phonon spectrum, along the [100] direction of the Brillouin zone, using the phonon response function scheme.
-The added Li in the half-Heusler alloy stabilized the structure with respect to the zinc blende structure.
-In addition, we show that MnP is unstable along the [110] direction.
-Hopefully, these results will facilitate the search of new half-metals involving alkali metals. {} Work at UC Davis was supported in part by the National Science Foundation Grant No. ECCS-0725902.
-Work at Lawrence Livermore National Laboratory was performed under the auspices of the U.~S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
-One of the authors (L.~D.) would like to thank Barry Klein for his useful discussions.
+The fact that Li easily gives up its electron to Mn led us to investigate three Li-based half-Heusler alloys, each involving one TM element per formula, for the possibility of them being ferromagnetic with large magnetic moments.
+Three different arrangements of the atoms inside a unit cell, denoted \textalpha{}-, \textbeta{}- and \textgamma{}-phases, appear in the literature.
+We offer a unified view of bonding in the three alloys based on previous studies on TM-related half-Heulser alloys involving two TMEs\citep{Shaughnessy:uku55sOX}.
+The strongest bond is formed between the Z and Mn resulting in the primary bonding--antibonding gap.
+To understand the role played by the Li, we compared the bonding properties of \textbeta{}-LiMnSi, a prototype, to MnSi, a HM in zinc blende structure.
+Using the tetragonal cell, we found that \textalpha{}-LiMnP, \textalpha{}-LiMnN and \textbeta{}-LiMnP are antiferromagnetic while LiMnSi is a ferromagnetic HM in the \textbeta{} and \textgamma{} phases.
+The reasons for the above facts are provided.
+The magnetic moments for the ferromagnetic alloys are all larger than 3 \textmu{}\textsubscript{B} per formula unit.
+These alloys should be good candidates as spintronic materials for devices operating at or above room temperature.
+A new modified SP rule predicting the magnetic moments in this class of half-Heusler alloys is proposed and predicts well for the three alloys with half-metallic properties, however the rule is incapable of predicting antiferromagnetism.
+The stability against shear stress, as compared to the simple ZB structure, is demonstrated by calculating the phonon spectrum, {[}110{]} direction of the Brillouin zone, using the response function scheme.
+We show that MnP is unstable along the {[}110{]} direction and find that the half metallic Li-based alloys can be stable.
+Finally, we show that the removal of Li atoms will not lower \(E_{\mathrm{F}}\) into the gap region as we originally believed.
+Instead, the atoms surrounding the vacancy left by the Li will relax towards the opening, bond, and then destroy the half-metallicity.
+Hopefully, these results will facilitate the search and subsequent growth of new HMs involving alkali or even alkaline metals.